 We have complied a list of historical pranks that may surprise you.

 The Great Spaghetti Harvest

-This is one of the most famous April Fool’s Day pranks of all times.
+This is one of the most famous April Fool’s Day pranks of all time.
 BBC’s famous Spaghetti Harvest Segment.
-In 1957, BBC news show reported that Swiss farmers enjoyed a bumper spaghetti crop.
-The camera showed footage of people picking spaghetti off trees then sitting down at the tables to eat off the “real home-grown spaghetti”.
-During this time, Pasta and Spaghetti was not a dish that British people would have known about, so it was something new for them.
-No one realised that it would be a prank by BBC.
-Many viewers called BBC wanting to know as to how they can grow their own spaghetti trees and crops at home.
-Now this is a funny prank.
+In 1957, a BBC news show reported that Swiss farmers enjoyed a bumper spaghetti crop.
+The camera showed footage of people picking spaghetti off trees then sitting down at the tables to eat the “real home-grown spaghetti”.
+During this time, Pasta and Spaghetti was not a dish that British people knew about, so it was something new for them.
+No one realized that it would be a prank by BBC.
+Many viewers called BBC to ask how they could grow their own spaghetti trees and crops at home.
+Now, this is a funny prank.

 Prankster in a bottle

-Back in 1749, a London newspaper advertised that in an upcoming show, a man would squeeze his entire body in a bottle and sing in it.
+Back in 1749, a London newspaper advertised that a man would squeeze his entire body in a bottle and sing in it in an upcoming show.
 The advertisement stated that while the man will be inside the bottle, any person may handle it and there will be other tricks as well.
 But it turned out that the advertisement was a bet among the Duke of Portland and the Earl of Chesterfield.
 The duke had stated that he advertises anything impossible and still find fool enough people in London to fill a full house for the play and it turned out to be true as there were numerous people who showed up to watch a man squeeze his entire body inside a bottle, but no performer ever showed up.

 Stealing treasure of America